PageLogic/pagelogic/README.md

 ## Hello world

-This is a minimal but complete PageLogic app:
+This is a minimal but complete PageLogic page:

 ```jsx
 <html>